 A geopolitical catastrophe, a financial crisis or just a routine market movement are all times when the urge to act can be hard to ignore.

-Listen to Australian Football League coach Paul Roos, who took the Sydney Swans club to a premiership in 2005 and another grand final a year later.
-He tells his players to stop looking at the scoreboard and stick to the plan agreed upon before the opening whistle.
+Listen to retired Australian Football League coach Paul Roos, who took the Sydney Swans club to a premiership in 2005 and another grand final a year later.
+He told his players to stop looking at the scoreboard and stick to the plan agreed upon before the opening whistle.

 Naturally, there are times in the game when the unexpected can happen.
 The team can be penalised; a key player may get injured and have to leave the field; the weather can change.
 But a good coach builds these eventualities into the pre-agreed game plan.

 “Sport is an emotional business.
-There are always going to eventualities you didn’t plan for,” Roos says.
+There will always be eventualities you didn’t plan for,” Roos said.
 “So the coach’s job is to take the noise and emotion out of the process as much as possible and to stay focused on getting the little things right.”

 But a good financial game plan is one that uses design, diversification and discipline to maximise the chances of investors getting to their desired destinations whatever may occur.